davidluzhiyun/COMPSCI307D_cellular_automaton/doc/DESIGN_PLAN.md

 #### Extension Cases

  * What commonalities will be factored out into superclasses?

+A superclass will be made for the *Backend Model* functionality, which includes consistent functional elements of all CA including setting the state of a grid and checking the neighbors and number of neighbors for a cell to be able to apply some kind of change to it.
+In addition, setting up and resetting the grid are common piecees of required function for each of the CA and simulations.

+Another superclass that might be useful is a superclass for *Cells* since the behavior and properties of a Cell might not be consistent among all CA (TBD whether this is actually how we decide to do this)

  * How will differences be handled when superclasses are extended?

+Methods that include setting the game up for instance or check neighbors in a way incompatible or not precisely how a simulation requires it can be overridden and reconstructed in individual model classes for each respective CA.
+Superclasses will be constructed as abstract classes to be able to do this and provide abstraction for the entire model functionality.

 ## Design Considerations